 We do not usually charge you for access to your personal information.
 However, if the request is complex, we may charge you the marginal cost of providing the access, such as staff costs of locating and collating information or copying costs.
 If charges are applicable in providing access to you, we will disclose these charges to you prior to providing you with the information.

 We may use technology such beacons, tags, scripts and tracking pixels to collect, store and use anonymous data about how you use our website / mobile technology.
 This includes your server address, the date and time of your visit, the pages and links accessed, the type of browser used and other information about your browsing activities.
 This data is used to increase functionality and can also enable us to display information and content that is tailored to our understanding of your interests.
 This information alone cannot be used to discover your identity.

 We may use or disclose your personal information to let you know about products and services that we believe may be of interest to you.
 We will not do this if you tell us not to.
-Such marketing activities may be via email, telephone, SMS, IM, mail, or any other electronic means, including targeted advertising through our website.
+Such marketing activities may be via email, telephone, mail, or any other electronic means, including targeted advertising through our website.

 We may also market our services to you through third party channels (such as social networking sites), or via other companies who assist us to market our services.
 We may use de-identified data to disclose to online advertisers that allow us to place communications in the media most relevant to you.

 With your consent, we may disclose your personal information to third parties for the purpose of connecting you with other businesses.
 You can ask us not to do this at any time.